-Join us marking the 700th anniversary of the Declaration of Arbroath with our anthology and prize exploring issues of freedom, independence and the free exchange of ideas.
+Declarations marked the 700th anniversary of the Declaration of Arbroath and explored issues of freedom, independence and the free exchange of ideas.
+The anthology is available to purchase at the Scotland Street Press website.

 “It is in truth not for glory, nor riches, nor honours, that we are fighting, but for freedom – for that alone, which no honest man gives up but with life itself”Declaration of Arbroath